Vilnius Soviet of Workers Deputies: December 27, 1918: third session

-The third session of the Vilna Soviet was held on December 27, 1918.
-Around this time, German army was handing over resources (supplies, food, funds, etc.) to the bourgeois Vilna City Duma.
-The Communist Party presented a motion calling for a confrontation with the bourgeoisie, demanding the transfer of all institutions, resources, and government employees to the Vilna Soviet, and for looters of food stuffs to be court-martialed.
+The third session of the Vilnius Soviet was held on December 27, 1918.
+Around this time, German army was handing over resources (supplies, food, funds, etc.) to the bourgeois Vilnius City Duma.
+The Communist Party presented a motion calling for a confrontation with the bourgeoisie, demanding the transfer of all institutions, resources, and government employees to the Vilnius Soviet, and for looters of food stuffs to be court-martialed.
 The Bund rejected the communist motion, arguing that the struggle should be directed solely against the German occupation forces, not the local bourgeoisie.
 The Bundists argued that the communist line would bring a civil war.
 The communist motion was passed with 110 votes in favour.

 January 1–2, 1919: shoot-out with Polish Samoobrona

-As German troops retreated from Vilna, Polish Samoobrona attempted to establish its control over the city.
-On January 1, 1919, Samoobrona surrounded the Vilna Soviet, which had barricaded at the Workers' Club building at 5 Wrona (Varnių) Street (later 9 Komunarai Street, present-day A. Jakštas Street).
-Inside the building were the Vilna Soviet deputies and some fifty members of the workers' militia.
+As German troops retreated from Vilnius, Polish Samoobrona attempted to establish its control over the city.
+On January 1, 1919, Samoobrona surrounded the Vilnius Soviet, which had barricaded at the Workers' Club building at 5 Wronia (Varnių) Street (later 9 Komunarų Street, present-day Jakšto Street).
+Inside the building were the Vilnius Soviet deputies and some fifty members of the workers' militia.
 Around 11 pm the leader of the Polish forces, general Władysław Wejtko, issued an ultimatum to surrender which the soviet refused.

 The shoot-out lasted for over twelve hours.
 A militia unit had been sent to Kirtimai to gather firearms, but was unable to return to the city.
 Cornered in the basement of the building, rather than surrendering Iulius Shimeliovich (Raisenas), Leonas Čaplinskas, Antanas Liaudanskas, Jankelis Šapira (Asas), and Bonifacas Verbickas used their last remaining bullets to commit suicide.
 Roman Pilar attempted to shoot himself, but survived.

-After the shoot-out, the Polish Samoobrona captured dozens of Vilna Soviet organizers and seized some 1,000 weapons that the revolutionaries had obtained from the retreating German troops.
-On January 9, 1919, after the Red Army captured Vilna, a ceremonial burial for the deceased members of the Vilna Soviet was organized at the Cathedral Square.
-During the post-World War II Soviet era, Wrona Street was renamed Komunarai Street in memory of the five men.
+After the shoot-out, the Polish Samoobrona captured dozens of Vilnius Soviet organizers and seized some 1,000 weapons that the revolutionaries had obtained from the retreating German troops.
+On January 9, 1919, after the Red Army captured Vilnius, a ceremonial burial for the deceased members of the Vilnius Soviet was organized at the Cathedral Square.
+During the post-World War II Soviet era, Wronia Street was renamed Komunarų Street in memory of the five men.